 “God is being so harsh on you,” the villagers said to console the farmer, “It’s terrible what happened.”

-“This must be His grace too,” the farmer replied calmly.
+“This must be His grace,” the farmer replied calmly.

 Two days later the horse returned, but not alone.
 Four wild steeds, fine and strong, came following.
-The farmer ended up with five horses all up.
+The farmer ended up with five horses in all.